faraadi/nord-ui/site/src/assets/documents/installation.md

 ## Using CDN Links

-paste following code in  `<head>`  section of your document, before any other styles:
+Paste following code in  `<head>`  section of your document, before any other styles:

 ```html
 <link href="https://unpkg.com/nord-ui" rel="stylesheet" type="text/css">